The JetSpring Chatbot Glossary: Chatbots have been around for decades now, but most people aren’t familiar with the terminology relating to them.

 Natural language processing is another subset of AI.
 It’s used in chatbots to recognize and respond to human speech and sentiment.

 Pop-ups are visual cues used on websites to let visitors know that there is a chatbot available.

 Training a chatbot refers to the ongoing practice of feeding the chatbot new information, reviewing chat logs to find areas of improvement, and other updates.
 Training allows your chatbot to become an even better tool for your customers.

 An utterance is anything that a person says in a conversation with a chatbot.

-If you’ve read through this glossary and are still confused about chatbots, try out ours!
+If you’ve read through this chatbot glossary and are still confused, try out ours!
 You can see the real-life applications of these terms, and we can answer any outstanding questions you have.